Stages of Risk Management for Actuaries by Swati Jindal

 After identifying the risk, we would group the risks identified into some categories.
 For example, Market Risk, Credit Risk, Liquidity Risk, Business Risk etc.

 This would facilitate ease in management.
-In addition we can appoint risk manager to manage each of the risk categories.
-Risk manager would manage risk and would be accountable for inefficiency in managing them.
+In addition, we can appoint a risk manager to manage each of the risk categories.
+Risk managers would manage risks and would be accountable for inefficiency in managing them.

 Risk Quantification

-Next step involves, measuring the extent of risk.
-In other words we would determine probability of occurrence of risk event and expected amount of loss if risk event occurs.
+The next step involves, measuring the extent of risk.
+In other words, we would determine the probability of the occurrence of a risk event and the expected amount of loss if the risk event occurs.

-One way is to fit probability distribution to:
+One way is to fit a probability distribution to:

-• the number of risk event i.e. frequency : For example, Poisson distribution
+• the number of risk events i.e. frequency: For example, Poisson distribution

-• loss if risk event occurs i.e. severity : For example, Lognormal distribution, Weibull distribution
+• loss of risk event occurs i.e. severity: For example, Lognormal distribution, Weibull distribution

-We can also perform scenario analysis, stress testing, sensitivity testing.
-This would help in quantifying the financial impact of risk event.
+We can also perform scenario analysis, stress testing, and sensitivity testing.
+This would help in quantifying the financial impact of risk events.

 Risk Controlling